wrightcameron/Chess/README.md

 > lua ChessGame.lua

 User Commands:
-A for available moves
-M to move piece
+* M to move piece
-G to get pieces
-P to print board
+* P to print board
-V to check if move is valid
+* V to check if move is valid
-H for help
+* H for help
+* Q to quit

 Board Setup:
 ```